History Files

 Iran's considered response comes on 13 April 2024 when it launches its first-ever direct strike against Israel.
 More than three hundred drones and missiles are fired at the country, bringing a years-long shadow war into the open and threatening to draw the region into a broader conflagration.

-By far the majority of missiles are shot down by Israel's own 'Iron Dome' defence, along with US naval help from the Mediterranean, and some UK and Jordanian back-up work, but the message is clear.
+By far the majority of missiles are shot down by Israel's own 'Iron Dome' defence, along with US naval help from the Mediterranean, and some UK and Jordanian back-up, but the message is clear.
 Iran considers the matter of its assassinated general to be closed - unless Netanyahu refuses to let it lie.

 Iran strikes at Israel with missiles and drones